-- A frequently seen variant of this attack is the "Are you available?" or "Are you there?" phishing email. - O Sometimes you can move your mouse to the Email From Address and see that the email is faked, actually coming from a non-MIT email address. - O However, we have also seen emails that look like they're coming from within MIT, potentially from a user who's machine is either infected by malware or been hacked by a bad actor.
+- O A frequently seen variant of this attack is the "Are you available?" or "Are you there?" phishing email. - Sometimes you can move your mouse to the Email From Address and see that the email is a fake that's from a non-MIT email address. - O However, we have also seen emails that are coming from a real person at MIT, potentially from a user who's machine is either infected by malware or been hacked by a bad actor.